Instructor: Doug Lea

 - Two exams (one during final exam week) (25%)

 - 3 programming assignments (one has multiple parts) (75%)

 - Programs may not be submitted unless they successfully run

 according to specification.
 You must demo your program to me

 within 2 days of submitting it.
 Five percent credit is taken off

 There is no required text.
 Background on most data structures and

-Introduction to Algorithms (Second Edition) by Thomas
+Introduction to Algorithms by Thomas H. Cormen, Charles

 You will also be expected to work through several online tutorials